Share

 Lambswool is finer in consistency and slightly shorter in length than that collected from adult sheep.
 Placing an exact micron count on lambswool is difficult but typically it is between 21.5–15 microns.
 All wool is graded on a fineness scale, which is illustrated below.
 Lambswool cannot exceed 55mm in length.

-The finer the grade the softer, warmer, and more desirable it is.
-Moreover, a finer grade will help decrease the overall weight and bulk of a garment, while simultaneously increasing the thermal retention properties.
+The finer the grade, the softer, warmer, and more desirable it is.
+Moreover, a finer grade will help decrease the overall weight and bulk of a garment while simultaneously increasing the thermal retention properties — ideal qualities for warm wool sweaters.

 Where is Lambswool from?